BarbriSFCourseDetails

 Presented By

-Mr. Bianchi is a member of the firm's Employee Benefits and Executive Compensation Practice who advises corporate, not-for-profit, governmental, and individual clients on a broad range of executive compensation and employee benefits matters, including qualified and non-qualified retirement plans, health, and welfare plans.
-He represented the Romney Administration in connection with the historic 2006 Massachusetts health care reform act, and he testified before the Senate Finance Committee in the lead-up to the Affordable Care Act.
-Mr. Bianchi published works include the Bloomberg/Bureau of National Affairs Health Care Reform Advisor (T.M.
-335), a comprehensive study of the impact of the Affordable Care Act on employers and employer-sponsored group health plans.
-In 2025, he earned a certificate in AI in Health Care: From Strategies to Implementation from Harvard Medical School Executive Education, reflecting a growing focus on AI in health care for plan sponsors.
-Mr. Bianchi is a past chair of the Bloomberg Tax Compensation Planning Journal Advisory Board, and he was awarded the 2023 Bloomberg Tax Leonard L. Silverstein Award for Distinguished Service in Tax.
+Mr. Bianchi is the Practice Group Leader of the firm’s Employee Benefits & Executive Compensation Practice.
+He advises corporate, not-for-profit, governmental, and individual clients on a broad range of executive compensation and employee benefits issues, including qualified and non-qualified retirement plans, stock and stock-based compensation arrangements, ERISA fiduciary and prohibited transaction issues, benefit-related aspects of mergers and acquisitions, and health and welfare plans.
+Mr. Bianchi is nationally renowned for his advice on the Affordable Care Act's impact on employers.
+He represented the Romney administration in connection with the historic 2006 Massachusetts health care reform act.
+Mr. Bianchi has testified before the Senate Finance Committee on the subject of health care reform.
+His many published works include the Bloomberg/Bureau of National Affairs Health Care Reform Advisor, a comprehensive work on the impact of the Affordable Care Act on employers and employer-sponsored group health plans.
+Mr. Bianchi is also the current chair of the Bloomberg Tax Compensation Planning Journal Advisory Board.

 On Demand